 Can the Workplace Be Designed to Reduce Stress?

-Workplace stress – it’s about health & the bottom line.
+Workplace stress - it's about health and the bottom line.

 Who isn’t stressed these days?
 Work contributes to a significant source of stress for 60% of Americans.
 So much so that stress has been called the “health epidemic of the 21st century” by the World Health Organization.
 Not only does it impact peoples health, but job-related stress can be harmful to business.
 It currently accounts for an estimated $300 billion in U.S. industry costs annually, resulting from accidents, absenteeism, employee turnover, diminished productivity, direct medical, legal, and insurance costs.
 The epidemic of stress appears to be one of the most significant challenges facing businesses over the next decade.